-As a business, your role to customers is based on trust.
+As a business, your relationship with your customers is based on trust.
 Therefore, it is crucial to understand how to make your customer experience fine-tuned to achieve the best possible outcomes for the sake of your customers.

 Regardless of where your company currently stands in terms of customer experience (CX), you should always be ready to innovate and expand beyond your current state.
 That is a necessary tenet for growth.